Redefine-Studio/pronovo-templates/README.md

 ### Templates
 The templates are showcasing how the components can be used to build messages.
 All templates are based on the main layout provided and consist out of the maincomponents provided.
-- example-complete.html -> Showcases all available components and variants.
+- example-complete.html → Showcases all available components and variants.
-- example-simple.html -> Shows a simple message including a call to action.
+- example-simple.html → Shows a simple message including a call to action.

 ### Components
 Within the components directory are the building blocks for the templates.
 There are a number of handy components available to build your templates.

-- Button
-  -> add the attribute 'type="secondary"' to create a different type of button
+- Button (add the attribute `type="secondary"` to create a different type of button)
 - Content
 - Divider
-- Keyvisual
+- Keyvisual (with the attribute `imgsrc="images/pronovo-keyvisual-2.png"` to include a decorative image')
 - Link
 - Paragraph
 - Spacer